Bug report #13731

 SELECT attribute AS test FROM test_table;

 This diagram shows also AS in quite many places http://docs.oracle.com/cd/B19306_01/server.102/b14200/statements_10002.htm.

 Could you show example SQL where AS is not supported?

-#9 Updated by René-Luc ReLuc almost 5 years ago
+#9 Updated by René-Luc ReLuc over 5 years ago

 It seems to not worked for table name aliases.